Reading time: 10 minutes

 Inside prison, between 5% and 25% of men are psychopaths, as researchers Neumann and Hare (2008) found.

-A basic definition of a psychopath is that this person cannot connect emotionally with others and has a need to act impulsively and antisocially.
-Are there different types of psychopaths?
+A basic definition of a psychopath is that this person cannot connect emotionally with anyone, and has a deep need to be impulsively antisocial.

-• When focused on a goal, psychopaths cannot process threats.
+- When focused on a goal, psychopaths cannot process threats.
 They can’t even stop themselves once they make up their mind to come after you.

-There are four possible types of psychopaths:
+The four possible types of psychopaths are:

 1. Primary Psychopaths

-This study‘s authors write:
+And this study‘s authors write:

 “A subset of antisocial children and adolescents show callous-unemotional (CU) traits, characterized by lack of guilt, remorse, emotionality, and empathy, that produce a chronic and severe antisocial pathway.
 CU traits can be measured as young as 4 years of age…”